kaidb/visualizing_probability/README.md

 # visualizing_probability
-Repo of various notebooks for visualizing probability
+Repo of various notebooks for visualizing probability.
+Primary purpose is for supplementing CS237 at Boston University